 Revenue

-Money that comes back into an organization from providing shrives or selling/licensing goods.
+Money that comes into an organization from providing shrives or selling/licensing goods.
 Money from Distribution is revenue, whereas money from investors is financing, and donors tend to provide funding more than financing, although both terms could apply.

 Equity